July in My Green Garden Productive Patches

 It is winter – and winter in Melbourne is cold, sometimes wet and a lot of grey.
 Brrr!

 IN THE FRUIT ORCHARD of MY GREEN GARDEN

 It’s too early to be spraying against curly leaf on the peach and nectarines, but by the end of July we might be able to see some fattening buds to start with the spraying regime.
 I’ll be using Lime Sulfur or a copper-based spray.
 This task would have to be one of my least favourite but is made easier with a good sprayer.
 I now have one that sprays upside down, doesn’t block easily and doesn’t leak when spraying, making the task easier.
-For more information and hands-on practice, I am running a Winter Fruit Tree Maintenance workshop in July.
+For more information and hands-on practice, book yourself into a Fruit Tree Maintenance workshop in July.
 There are always some being run around the suburbs to take the mystery out of growing great fruit.

 One pruning task which is definitely done over winter is the cutting back of the grape vines.
 They fruit on new season’s growth which will develop in spring.
 This grows on last year’s growth, so if left unpruned, the grape vines become enormous and tangled everywhere!
 I might even try to use the long, trailing prunings to weave some garden edging…

 IN THE VEGETABLE GARDENS

 It’s not a great time for planting vegies in my shady garden.
 Last year I planted potatoes in the July/August period to dig up in January.
 Another space has been made available where the kids’ cubby house was removed last year.
 We managed to salvage two bath-tubs that were destined for landfill and have buried them in the ground, with plenty of drainage scoria dug under the tub and again a layer of it at the base of the tub.
 Raspberries are best planted as bare-roots (much cheaper that way), so I hope to get some soon.
 In the meantime, the tubs look like burial spots!